 The Chief Executive Officer has the ultimate responsibility for the success of the Equal Employment Opportunity Plan.
-The Chief Executive Officer will assure effective communication of, and conformance with, the requirements of this Plan and assure that each Department Head takes such action as is necessary to achieve the Plan's objectives.
+The Chief Executive Officer will assure effective communication of, and conformance with, the requirements of this Plan and ensure that each Department Head takes such action as is necessary to achieve the Plan's objectives.
+It is the duty of the Chief Executive Officer to provide guidance and oversight in assuring that the community is free from discrimination in public service and employment.